 - You will repay only the interest accrued on the loan balance each month.

-- This means your monthly payments will be cheaper.
-But once your mortgage term comes to an end, the full principal amount will become due.
-You must make separate provisions to repay this balance in full, known as an 'exit strategy'.
+However, once your mortgage term comes to an end, the full loan amount (capital) will be due.
+For this reason, you must make separate provisions to repay this balance in full, known as an 'exit strategy'.

 - Lower monthly BTL mortgage repayments mean more monthly cash flow, which you can reinvest to grow the value of your portfolio.
 Cash is much more accessible than equity in a property.

 - Depending on your tax status, you may be able to claim relief or a reduction for your mortgage interest.
 (See below.)

 What are the drawbacks of an interest-only buy to let mortgage?

 - You are not paying off the capital, so you will still have a debt to repay at the end of the mortgage term.

 - In light of the above, you will not own the property at the end of the mortgage term